ChernetAsmamaw/Multilingual-File-Manager-Application/README.md

   - Delete a File: DELETE /files/:id --> Deletes a file from the database and file system.

 ### Middleware
-- Authentication: Middleware for authenticating users using xToken and basic authentication.
+- Authentication: Middleware for authenticating users using xToken, basicauthentication, and language headers.
 - Error Handling: Middleware for handling errors and exceptions.
+- i18n: Middleware for handling internationalization and localization (Accept-Language header for ['en', 'fr', 'es', 'am']).

 ### Database
 - MongoDB: NoSQL database for storing file metadata and user information.